MechRohan/MechRohan/README.md

 - 👋 Hi, I’m @MechRohan
 - 👀 I’m interested in coding, technology, space, robotics, and languages
-- 🌱 I’m currently learning html for web devolopment
+- 🌱 I’m currently learning html for web development
 - 💞️ I’m looking to collaborate on a web designing projects.
 <!---
 MechRohan/MechRohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.